 The holidays are always a great time to be around your loved ones.
 But with fun times, there is still the potential for some holiday drama that stirs up all the stress and emotions that may be hard to deal.
-Here are six easy tips that our family therapists of Houston suggest to help you avoid the inevitable holiday drama.
+Here are six easy tips that our family therapists suggest to help you avoid the inevitable holiday drama.

 1. Know Your Boundaries